CicerBro/Linchpin/README.md

 Linchpin is a Manifest V3 extension for Chromium browsers and Firefox, built with [WXT](https://wxt.dev).
 It keeps ambient work site-scoped and event-driven; PiP and page summarization run only after a user action.

-Linchpin is not affiliated with Reddit, Google, YouTube, RES, Callum Locke, or any AI provider.

 ## Screenshot

 ![Linchpin popup](./public/icon/screenshot.png)